theatlusproject/theatlusproject.github.io/content/articles/stewardship_tool.md

 It is easy to get caught up in managing our treasures without recognizing the ultimate goal.
 The reason stewardship is essential is that it fosters a heart of generosity -- it’s not the secret to wealth.

-The purpose of this writing isn’t to instill fear but to spark an urgency to serve God using the financial resources he has entrusted to you.
+The purpose of this writing isn’t to instill fear but to spark an urgency to serve God using the financial resources He has entrusted to you.